redbastie/swift/readme.md

-# NO LONGER MAINTAINED
+# No Longer Maintained

-This package is no longer maintained.
-Please consider my latest package here: https://github.com/redbastie/tailwire
+Please check out my new package here: https://github.com/bastinald/malzahar

+It's a much better implementation of what this package was trying to do.

 -----